angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 If you are low on resources you can utilise the above pile using :card[Consider] in conjunction with :card[Deep Analysis].
 Consider allows you to put Deep Analysis into your graveyard and draw the Lion's Eye Diamond.
-You can then cast the Deep Analysis with Flashback using the Diamond mana.
-This allows you to then draw into additional mana and the Oracle.
-You can replace Petal with Cavern of Souls if you have a land drop available.
+You can then cast the Deep Analysis with Flashback in order to draw into additional mana and the Oracle.
+You can of course replace Petal with Cavern of Souls if you have a land drop available.

 Similarly, you can replace the Consider in hand with a cycling effect.